10 Signs You Are in a Relationship with a Narcissist

 Narcissist remains seated on the couch

-Either your requests for help are ignored, or the narcissist tells you they will help and never follow through.
+Either your requests for help are ignored, or the narcissist tells you they will help and never follows through.
 Pay attention to the difference in the narcissist's talk and their actions.
-There's usually a big difference between the two.
+There's usually a big difference between them.

 If you find you are in a relationship with a narcissist, seek the help of a mental health clinician for individual therapy.
 Narcissists can be volatile, so if you feel you or your children's safety is being compromised, contact your local domestic violence hotline or shelter.